By Richard Castle

 Given that a property management system is the biggest tech investment most hotels will make, that’s a big concern.
 The 2019 Lodging Technology Study found that PMS software received the highest budget allocation by far of any software among the 17,980 hotels represented.

 Also, the core functionality of a PMS is just a small subset of the tasks required to run a successful lodging business.
 As technology and consumer behavior have changed, so too have the roles and responsibilities of hotel managers, expanding well beyond the confines of the property to comprise all aspects of the guest experience.
-This role shift applies to all types of properties, from hotels and inns to hostels and vacation rentals.
+This role shift applies to all types of properties, from hotels and hotel groups to hostels and vacation rentals.

 Has the lodging business outgrown the original concept of the PMS?